codeFarmerJack/Manuals/Python_Syntax.md

 		so you can access each subplot using index (e.g., 'axes[0, 0] for the top-left subplot)

 # 5. **zip**
-    zip "pairs" up the elements of a number of lists, tuples, or other sequences, to create a list of tuples.
+    zip "pairs" up the elements of a number of lists, tuples, or other sequences, to create an iterator of tuples.
 	The zip function is used to combine elements from multiple iterables into tuples.
 Here's the basic syntax of the zip function: